Annshuk/spacexapp/README.md

 # SPACE X
 first for pipeline creation for react website (I was never used this before so spent some time on it :) )
- - heroku buildpacks -a '<appname>'
- - buildpacks:set mars/create-react-app -a '<appname>'

  setup for ie11
   - Install react-app-polyfill using simple npm install